 -

-"Uniform Brand Variant Pricing and Cost Pass-Through to Retail Prices", with Danna Thomas.
-(New draft forthcoming with major updates)
+"Uniform Brand Variant Pricing and Cost Pass-Through to Retail Prices", with Danna Thomas (under review).

 [Abstract]